Peter Himmelman on the power of 'nothing' at Chicago Ideas Week

 Our shorter seminars cover training specific to increasing overall innovative thinking, internal critic avoidance techniques (the voice inside that says you're not good enough) the ability to follow through with ideas, and team building exercises.
 Our longer programs focus on these areas but put an emphasis on your organization's particular needs such as help with strategic planning, brainstorming, ideation, branding, and social problems in the workplace.

 Our Big Muse seminars are highly adaptable.
 We can work with as few as three and as many as 5000 participants

 Business leaders know that creativity can give them an advantage in the fast-changing marketplace.
 Creative people sell more, deliver more and innovate on a level far above their peers.
 Sadly, for the first time in our history, American creativity is on the decline.
 But according to Harvard Business School professor Clayton Christensen, there's positive news we can use to our advantage:

-Peter discusses - Rejection
+Peter discusses - Shared Ideas

 "Creativity is close to 80% learned and acquired."